privacy-scaling-explorations/pse.dev/content/projects/plasma-fold.md

 ## Timeline & Milestones

-- **Q4 2025:** Reference implementation for a privacy preserving implementatio
+- **Q4 2025:** Reference implementation for a privacy preserving implementation
 - **Beyond:** Explore multi-asset support and programmability

 ## Learn More